ollama/ollama/README.md

 Hello!
 How can I help you today?
 ```

-For multiline input, you can wrap it with `"""`:
+For multiline input, you can wrap text with `"""`:

 ```
 >>> """Hello,